Make-Squad/networq-django-backend/README.md

 |
 |-- README.md
 |-- proposal.md (project proposal)
+|
-|-- .gitignore
+|-- requirements.txt
 |-- Procfile
-|-- requirements.txt
 |-- manage.py
+|-- .gitignore

 ```

 ## Testing 📝
 Testing is done using django's testing framework.
 To run our tests, please

 ## Endpoints
-/users - view a list of all users
+- /users - view a list of all users
-/users/username - view a single user by username
+- /users/username - view a single user by username

-/cards - view a list of all cards
+-  /cards - view a list of all cards
-/cards/card_id - view a single card by id
+- /cards/card_id - view a single card by id

-/api/users - DJANGO REST framework api list view of all users
+- /api/users - DJANGO REST framework api list view of all users
-/api/users/username - DJANGO REST framework api detail view of one user (WIP)
+- /api/users/username - DJANGO REST framework api detail view of one user (WIP)
-/api/cards - DJANGO REST framework api list view of all cards
+- /api/cards - DJANGO REST framework api list view of all cards
-/api/cards/card_id - DJANGO REST framework api detail view of one user
+- /api/cards/card_id - DJANGO REST framework api detail view of one user

 ## Additional Contact Info ☎